 Figure 2: Changing inner layers to 1oz copper while keeping outer layers at 2oz

-According to typical IPC-2221 guidelines for copper weight and conductor spacing, the 2oz configuration at 4mil approached or exceeded safe limits for standard FR-4 processing, especially with the required registration tolerances on an 8-layer board.
+According to typical IPC-2221 guidelines for copper weight and conductor spacing, the 2oz configuration at 4mil approached or exceeded safe limits for standard HDI processing, especially with the required registration tolerances on an 8-layer board.
 Changing to 1oz inner copper resolved the etching window while preserving overall electrical performance.

 2. Panelization and Process Edge Optimization